Shell under the skin, 10 years after crisis

 "Van der Veer instituted the importance of bad news travelling upwards quickly," said the former senior manager.
 "I had to give him quite a lot.
 We also started quarterly performance reviews in 04/05.
 There, people tell you what's wrong before you give them their grilling.
 We learned a lot from the downstream, which never lost sight of the importance of those things the way the upstream did."

-Van der Veer, who left the board last week, forced through the board and share unifications investors clamoured for.
+Van der Veer, who left the board last week, forced through the board and share unifications investors clamored for.

 His team dumped decision by consensus and removed layers of management, but made sure the old business fiefdoms were still accountable for their results.